Thank you for choosing Knitty City for your knitting and crochet needs.

 Pop-up shops at Knitty City are an opportunity for entrepreneurial individuals to have a space to show and sell their products.

-We will feature a different small business in front of Knitty City each Saturday.
+We will feature a different small business in front of Knitty City on Saturdays.
 Please stop by, check out what they have to offer, and ask them about what they do.

 20% of all pop-up sales are donated to non-profit organizations.
-This season, we will be giving 10% to Moms Demand Action and 10% to World Central Kitchen.
+This season, we will be giving 20% to the Hawaii Community Foundation's Maui Strong Fund.